Skip to Content

 Receiver

-Send next 500-byte block via CHAT_FILE_BLOCK.
+Send next file block via CHAT_FILE_BLOCK.
 On EOF, send CHAT_FILE_END instead.

 CHAT_FILE_BLOCK (23)